skydiver/ewelink-api/README.md

 })();
 ```

-Check `demo/example.js` for more examples.
+Check `demo/` directory for more examples.